 Key Word In My Own Words Meaning Causal A way to determine why an Analysis incident or event happened in order to prevent it from happening again.
 Mitigate To lessen the effects of risk.
 Perceived The level of risk individuals Risk associate with an activity, based upon their experiences and feelings.
-Proactive Risk Making a plan to minimize possible harm to individuals.
-Management Risk Looking at an environment or Assessment activity for possible harm to individuals.
+Proactive Risk Making a plan to minimize Management possible harm to individuals.
+Risk Looking at an environment or Assessment activity for possible harm to individuals.
 Risk A term given to processes that Management may reduce the chance of harm to individuals.
-Special A report that is provided to the Incident Report regional center in the event of serious bodily injury, serious (SIR)

-physical harm, or death; potential criminal charges or legal action; or poisonings, or catastrophes involving any regional center individual.
+Special A report that is provided to the Incident Report regional center in the event of serious bodily injury, serious physical harm, or death; potential criminal charges or legal action; or poisonings, or catastrophes involving any regional center individual.

-Directions: Think about the topic of this training session.
-Answer the first two questions in the space provided below.
-You will come back to this page at the end of the session to answer the last question.

-What do you already know about risk management in daily living?
+(SIR)

+To be answered at the end of the session, during review: What Do You Want to Know?
 What do you want to know about risk management in daily living?

-To be answered at the end of the session, during review: What have you learned about risk management in daily living?
+To be answered at the end of the session, during review: questions in the space provided below.
+You will come back to this page at the What do you want to know about risk management in daily living?
+To be answered at the end of the session, during review: What do you already k k now about risk management in daily living?
+What do you want to k know about risk management in daily living?
+What have you learned about hox management in daily living: end of the session, during review: ed about risk management in daily living?